hodcroftlab/covariants/content/clusters/S.501Y.V3.md

 ---

+This variant is one of three 3 "Variants of Concern" reported at the end of 2020/beginning of 2021, in:
+- the UK (20I/501Y.V1) <Var name="20I/501Y.V1"/>
+- South Africa (20H/501Y.V2)  <Var name="20H/501Y.V2"/>
+- Brazil (20J/501Y.V3)   <Var name="20J/501Y.V3"/>

+See a <Link href="/shared-mutations">list of shared mutations</Link> for these variants.
+More information on each of these variants can be found by visiting the links above.

+---

 ### 20J/501Y.V3
 Also known as `P.1`
 Announced in January 2021, 501Y.V3 originated and/or initially expanded in Brazil ([Faria et al., Virological](https://virological.org/t/genomic-characterisation-of-an-emergent-sars-cov-2-lineage-in-manaus-preliminary-findings/586)), and was particularly associated with Manaus, Amazonas.